2024 ROAR Challenge

 The Autopsy by – Manny Plaza-Fernandez

-After a home invasion takes a sinister turn, a mother’s desperate actions reveal a chilling tale of loss, obsession, and the tangled web of protection and dependency, echoing the delicate bond between silkworms and their caretakers. [ PG-13 ]
+After an autopsy goes wrong, Drew Connery, a pathologist is forced to confront the grief surrounding her missing daughter against her will. [ PG-13 ] SILKWORM by – Moe Samhan After a home invasion takes a sinister turn, a mother’s desperate actions reveal a chilling tale of loss, obsession, and the tangled web of protection and dependency, echoing the delicate bond between silkworms and their caretakers. [ PG-13 ]

 iWorm by – Joshua Shaffer